Bhaskers-Blu-Org2/MCW-Optimized-architecture/Whiteboard design session/WDS student guide - Optimized architecture.md

 **Presentation**

-Time frame: 30 minutes
+Timeframe: 30 minutes

 **Directions**

-1. Pair with another table.
+1. Pair with another table

-2. One table is the Microsoft team and the other table is the customer.
+2. One table is the Microsoft team and the other table is the customer

-3. The Microsoft team presents their proposed solution to the customer.
+3. The Microsoft team presents their proposed solution to the customer

-4. The customer makes one of the objections from the list of objections.
+4. The customer makes one of the objections from the list of objections

-5. The Microsoft team responds to the objection.
+5. The Microsoft team responds to the objection

-6. The customer team gives feedback to the Microsoft team.
+6. The customer team gives feedback to the Microsoft team

-7. Tables switch roles and repeat Steps 2--6.
+7. Tables switch roles and repeat Steps 2-6

 ##  Wrap-up

-Time frame: 15 minutes
+Timeframe: 15 minutes

--   Tables reconvene with the larger group to hear a SME share the
-    > preferred solution for the case study.
+Directions: Tables reconvene with the larger group to hear the facilitator/SME share the preferred solution for the case study.

 ##  Additional references